Faculty:Faculty of Science & Technology

 Department:Biomedical and Forensic Science

 Claire read Natural Sciences at Cambridge University, progressing to the MSc in Biochemistry and then a PhD in the field of epigenetics and transcriptional control at the Gurdon Institute.
-She completed a postdoctoral Research Associateship at the Hutchison/MRC Research Centre, focussing on the genetics and genomics of breast cancer, and joined Anglia Ruskin University as a lecturer in biomedical science in summer 2013.
+She completed a postdoctoral Research Associateship at the Hutchison/MRC Research Centre, focussing on the genetics and genomics of breast cancer, and joined Anglia Ruskin University in 2013.

-Alongside her research work, Claire has taught for eight years at the University of Cambridge, supervising undergraduates in the Biological Sciences Tripos, directing final-year project students in the Department of Pathology, and acting as a Director of Studies for Magdalene College.
+Alongside her research work, Claire has taught for 12 years at the University of Cambridge, supervising undergraduates in the Biological Natural Sciences Tripos, directing final-year project students in the Department of Pathology, and acting as a Director of Studies for Magdalene College.

-She has also lectured on a broad range of biomedical science topics in London and played a key part in writing new degree courses, which were successful accredited.
-Claire was made a Fellow of the Higher Education Academy on the basis of her experience in teaching and learning.
+She has also lectured on a broad range of biomedical sciences topics in London and played a key part in writing new degree courses, which were successful accredited.
+Claire has been made a Senior Fellow of the Higher Education Academy on the basis of her experience in teaching and learning.